Developer Accidentally Deletes Production Database On Their First Day On The Job

 The company's backups weren't working, according to the post, so the company is in big trouble now.
 Though Qz adds that "the court of public opinion is on the new guy's side.
 In a poll on the tech site the Register, less than 1% of 5,400 respondents thought the new developer should be fired.
 Forty-five percent thought the CTO should go."

-How the fuck (Score:4, Insightful)
+How the fuck (Score:5, Insightful)

 How the fuck does a new hire have that kind of access? that's not even enough time for on-boarding.
 The CTO should definitely get the shitcan, as should anyone in HR involved in that debacle.